HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 X = input(X)
 X = exec(X)

-# So just send your python code when promped and it will be executed
+# So just send your python code when prompted and it will be executed

 # Another approach without calling input: